The author is a guitarist and bassist with over 35 years of experience as a musician.

-Van Halen’s self-titled debut album hit the streets in February of 1978, and rock guitar would never be the same.
-Released into a climate dominated by disco, punk and touchy-feely singer/songwriters, Van Halen brought the band's flamboyant Sunset Strip sound and attitude to a rock world begging for something new.
+Van Halen’s self-titled debut album hit the streets in February 1978, and rock guitar would never be the same.
+Released into a climate dominated by disco, punk, and touchy-feely singer/songwriters, Van Halen brought the band’s flamboyant Sunset Strip sound and attitude to a rock world begging for something new.

-Van Halen went on to sell over 10 million copies and take its place among the top rock guitar albums of all time.
-Many hard-core Van Halen fans regard the record as the band's penultimate contribution to the hard rock world.
+Van Halen sold over 10 million copies and take its place among the top rock guitar albums of all time.
+Many hard-core Van Halen fans regard the record as the band’s penultimate contribution to the hard rock world.

 Eddie’s incredible tone and style, already well-known on the Strip, brought him instant fame as the hottest young guitarist in rock.
 His career would go on into four decades, and Van Halen would eventually become the biggest band in the world.